fairdataihub/SODA-for-SPARC-Docs/docs/Freeform Mode/prepare-metadata/create-dataset-description.md

 Before completing this section, your protocol(s) related to this dataset must be prepared on protocols.io under the SPARC group according to the [instructions available here](https://sparc.science/help/1slXZSS2XtTYQsdY6mEJi5).

 1. Click Add a protocol.
-You can also click on `Click here to import my protocol information` first to connect your protocols.io account with SODA which would facilitate the next steps:

    - Protocol URL or DOI: Provide the URL (if still private) / DOI (if public) of your protocol from protocols.io.
-If you have connected your protocols.io account with SODA, you can simply select the protocol from the list of your protocols available on protocols.io in the SPARC group and SODA will automatically populate with the URL or DOI as applicable.
    - Protocol description: Provide a short description of the protocol.

 Repeat if you have multiple protocols.